 When and how did the organization start?

-Repair Matters was founded in June 2015 by four young women, Shea O’Neil, Jessica Beketa, Karen Byskov and Jayde Chang, who were passionate about repair.
+In June 2015 four young women, Shea O’Neil, Jessica Beketa, Karen Byskov and Jayde Chang, all passionate about repair, founded Repair Matters.
 All of the founders have since moved away from BC, however the organization is now run by Angela Paley and Kady Wong with help from Shea O’Neil.
 We also have a number of fixers who volunteer.
 There are currently about 15 fixers who volunteer on a consistent basis.
 The Repair Matters team proudly refers to their volunteers as their “repair heroes”.

 Why should people come to a Repair Matters event?